 Since dairy farm calves are only necessary to keep the cattle milk volumes up, historically, the bull calves were more of a pain in the butt than a productive part of the farm.
 The bull calves weren't worth much and in some cases such a burden that they were sometimes simply disposed of immediately upon birth.
 This has changed recently since the the beef shortage as a result of the herd die-offs due to the massive drought that occurred a few years ago in Texas and continues elsewhere.
 Since dairy bulls are also beef, they are now bringing good money providing a secondary income to dairy farmers except that they are usually sold immediately after birth, often even the same day.
 The heifer calves on the otherhand are sent to heifer farms or lots and raised as replacements for the herd and returned to the farm two years later where they will birth their first calves.

 Beef farmers make their money from their calves, so the bulls are steered immediately at birth and they are raised on their mothers usually for six months.
 The heifers are raised to grow the herd or as replacements.
 The steers are sold at auction and moved to feed lots where they are kept in containement and fed grain until their slaughter date about two years later.
 A beef calf brings it's highest rate-per-pound at six-months of age, when it weighs 5-600 lbs.
-The beef steer will be worth $2-5 per pound at the six-month age where at two-three years old it will be worth about $1.50-$2 per pound, but will weigh around 2,500 pounds depending upon the breed.
-A dairy steer of a similar age will weigh around 2,000 pounds or a little less.
+The beef steer will be worth $2-5 per pound at the six-month age where at two-three years old it will be worth about $1.50-$2 per pound, but will weigh around 1,700 pounds depending upon the breed.
+A dairy steer of a similar age will weigh around 1,500 pounds.
 The beef from either raised in similar conditions will be nearly identical.
 The reason for raising on grain is two-fold; marbling of the meat, and rate of gain.